Patrick-Cole/pygmi/README.rst

 Overview
 ========

-PyGMI stands for Python Geophysical Modelling and Interpretation.
+PyGMI stands for Python Geoscience Modelling and Interpretation.
 It is a modelling and interpretation suite aimed at magnetic, gravity and other datasets.

 PyGMI is developed at the `Council for Geoscience <http://www.geoscience.org.za>`_ (Geological Survey of South Africa).